Race Hauler

 Originally I was using a VersaHaul (#VH-55 RO) Single

-Motorcycle carrier with ramp option that just plugged straight into my trailer hitch.
-This was
+Motorcycle carrier with ramp option that just plugged straight into my trailer hitch on the

-nice because it was easy to load and, since it wasn't a trailer, I wasn't restricted to 55mph
+SUV.
+This was nice because it was easy to load and, since it wasn't a trailer, I wasn't

 heeters.com were the cheapest places to buy 'em that I found.